Leaking API

 1. Education and Awareness

-Developers should be trained on secure coding practices and the importance of safeguarding API keys and credentials.
+Developers should be trained on secure coding practices and safeguarding API keys and credentials.
 Regular training sessions can help cultivate a security-first mindset within development teams.

 2. Use of Environment Variables

-Instead of hardcoding API keys directly into the code, developers should leverage environment variables to store sensitive information.
+Developers should store sensitive information using environment variables instead of hardcoding API keys directly into the code.
 This practice reduces the likelihood of accidental exposure through public repositories.

 3. Implementing API Gateways